Teaching Programme for Phonics

 – To develop the habit of reading regularly at home

 – To know and retell a range of stories and poems

 Teachers enjoy reading daily to children.
-They model how to read with expression, share their curiosity in books and take every opportunity to comprehend what has been read with the children.
+They model how to read with expression, share their curiosity in books, discuss vocabulary and take every opportunity to comprehend what has been read with the children.
 Engaging children in books prepares them to become committed and enthusiastic readers: they can transform their attitudes to reading.
 Children learn to focus and share the enjoyment of the story; they learn how stories start and finish, and how a plot unravels and is resolved; they learn that books can transport them elsewhere.
 Without this, they cannot experience ‘the exquisite joys of immersion in the reading life’.
 Book-related talk introduces children to language that they might not hear in ordinary conversation, especially the vocabulary of the book itself.